- Departments J-Z

 The Library has a limited ability to borrow for its patrons materials which are not available in our local collection.
 The only cost to the patron for this service is return postage for the item borrowed.
 Interlibrary loan requests can be made through Adult Services in the Reference Area and at the Circulation Check-Out Desk in Patron Services.
 For further information, go here.

 Public Access Computers

-Patrons can reserve any circulating item listed in Atriuum, the library's online public access catalog, by filling out a reserve request at the circulation desk.
-The Reserve Charge is $.50 per book, payable at the time of the request.
+Patrons can reserve any circulating item listed in Atriuum, the library's online public access catalog, by filling out a reserve request at the Circulation Desk at Patron Services or by placing the item on reserve online.
 Patrons will be notified by phone when the book is available.
 Click here for online instructions.

 Tennessee Library for the Blind & Physically Handicapped

 The Library for the Blind and Physically Handicapped, a unit of the Tennessee State Library and Archives, Department of State, offers FREE public library service to those unable to hold, read, or turn the pages of ordinary books and magazines due to physical or visual impairment.
 Special library materials are provided by the Library of Congress, and FREE mailing privileges for these materials is provided through the U.S. Post Office.
 Applications can be obtained on their website.
-Brochure for this service can be obtained at the Library reference desk.
+Brochure for this service can be obtained at the Reference Desk in Adult Services.